 - Milk: This is optional.
 It’s a way to remove the bitterness found in many eggplants.
 I prefer it to salting the eggplant (but you can do that too!).
 Or, if your eggplant is not bitter (some varieties aren’t) skip this step altogether!

-- Honey: As mentioned above, the most traditional topping isn’t actually honey, but rather molasses (miel de caña).
-But many tapas bars also serve these with bee’s honey and they’re delicious.
-Another option is serving them with extra thick salmorejo.
-Or serve half and half!
+- Honey: The most traditional topping isn't actually honey, but rather molasses (miel de caña), but many tapas bars also serve these with bee's honey, and they're delicious.
+Either one will work!

-Steps 5-6: Once browned, drain each batch of the eggplant on paper towels.
+- Once browned, drain each batch on paper towels.

-Steps 7-8: Season the fried eggplant with sea salt, and then drizzle with honey or molasses.
-If serving with salmorejo serve the salmorejo on the side for dipping.
+- Drizzle with honey or molasses.
+If serving with salmorejo, serve the salmorejo on the side for dipping.
 Enjoy immediately!

 You can peel eggplant before frying if you wish, but I prefer to keep the skin on.
 It gives the final dish more texture and is more nutritious.